HeX-The-Cat/pokemon/README.md

 # Quicksearch Pokemon Project

-Project for quick basic info search for pokemons, aimed for phones, mainly for personal use Wanted to create easy app to use for getting the basic, relevant info regarding pokemons while playing the games.
+Project for quick basic info search for pokemons, aimed for phones, mainly for personal use.
+Wanted to create easy app to use for getting the basic, relevant info regarding pokemons while playing the games.
 Will push to gh-pages at some point.